bitnami/charts/bitnami/redis/README.md

 - `master.port` and `slave.port` have been changed to `redisPort` (same value for both master and slaves)
 - `master.securityContext` and `slave.securityContext` have been changed to `securityContext`(same values for both master and slaves)

 By default, the upgrade will not change the cluster topology.
-In case you want to use Redis Sentinel, you must explicitly set `sentinel.enabled` to `true`.
+In case you want to use Redis(TM) Sentinel, you must explicitly set `sentinel.enabled` to `true`.

 ### To 6.0.0